Rop0Behemoth/FGDL/README.md

 july 11th, 2026

 so uhhh it turns out CatchyStatue210 hacked most of his levels lol.
-I still need to get rid of the other completions, but I will do that later.
-I also beat classicals, and beat deprivation cuz I hacked it the first time(sorry). and sorry fro sounding shameless, its only because I don't want 2 write about this story a third time.
+It is honestly really sad for he was my only real competition.
+I also beat classical, and beat deprivation cuz I hacked it the first time(sorry). and sorry for sounding shameless, its only because I don't want 2 write about this story a third time.

 july 6th, 2026: